zBritva/PowerBI-visuals-docs/Tutorial/StaticObjects.md

 ## DataViewObjectsParser class for parsing property settings

-Below basic principles of defining property settings described.
+Described below are the basic principles for defining property settings.
-But for providing settings properties you can also use utility classes defined at `powerbi-visuals-utils-dataviewutils` package.
+Please note, however, that you can also use the utility classes defined at powerbi-visuals-utils-dataviewutils package for defining settings properties.

-There is [documentation](https://github.com/Microsoft/powerbi-visuals-utils-dataviewutils/blob/master/docs/api/data-view-objects-parser.md) with the sample how to use `DataViewObjectsParser` class to provide settings property of Visual.
+For more information on this topic see the [documentation](https://github.com/Microsoft/powerbi-visuals-utils-dataviewutils/blob/master/docs/api/data-view-objects-parser.md) and sample on how to use `DataViewObjectsParser` class.

 ## Defining Property Settings
 Although this is optional, it is best to localize most settings onto a single object so that all settings can be easily referenced.